 I am a life member of the British Humanist Association (BHA) and am active within my local Humanist organisation, the Leicester Secular Society (LSS).
 For me, Humanism is not synonymous with atheism but a conclusion to be drawn from it: as there is no God looking after us, we have to look after one another; and as there is no afterlife, we have to make this life as pleasant as possible for everyone.

 The most important thing I have learnt in life is not to plan the future too tightly.
 Opportunities drop when they are ripe, and unstructured wishlists of projects have an uncanny ability to slot into place when the time is right, as long as you keep busy but make time for people.

 You are very welcome to contact me.
 I continue to use an @ntlworld.com email address, despite new parent company Virgin Media's exhortations to change to one of theirs, as my long-term plan is to set up a genuine permanent one.
 Preface it by my first and last names in full, in lower case, separated by a dot.
 (Sorry, no live email link as I wish to avoid the SPAM this would attract.)
 My postal address is 32 Bramcote Road, Loughborough, Leicestershire, LE11 2SA.
 The landline number at this address is 01509-211468.
 My mobile number can be made available on application.
 I have profiles on the IET and BCS Member Networks.
-I have now set up my own Twitter account @AriadneTampion having familiarised myself with this facility as 'Tweetmistress' for BCS SGAI.
+I now have my own Twitter account @AriadneTampion, having familiarised myself with this facility as 'Tweetmistress' for BCS SGAI.
+If you want to read my Railfuture tweets, follow @RailfutureEMids.
 I have no intention whatsoever of joining Facebook.